regen-network/open-science/socMapping/SOC_MappingGuide.md

 area of interest (noted with a shaded polygon) is free of clouds with appear as cyan colored blobs.
 The output image should appear in the path specified near the top of the script.
-The image is a single-band 16-bit integer image with SOC or stock values multiplied by 1000.
+The image is a single-band 16-bit integer image with SOC or stock values multiplied by the scaling factor.
 The conversion to integer was done to reduce the image size and therefore allow a larger area to be processed.
 Google Earth Engine imposes strict output image size constraints so it is possible that large areas will not be output.
 If that happens it will be necessary to subset the area being processed by cutting the boundary file into multiple polygons and running each polygon separately.
 The resulting output images can then be mosaicked